GrapheneOS/platform_system_extras/simpleperf/README.md

     $stackcollapse-perf.pl out.perf >out.folded
     $./flamegraph.pl out.folded >a.svg

+### Visualize using pprof
+pprof is a tool for visualization and analysis of profiling data.
+It can be got from https://github.com/google/pprof. pprof_proto_generator.py can generate profiling data in a format acceptable by pprof.

+    $python pprof_proto_generator.py
+    $pprof -pdf pprof.profile

 ### Annotate source code
 annotate.py reads perf.data and binaries in binary_cache.
 Then it knows which source file:line each sample hits.
 So it can annotate source code. annotate.py